raulbalanza/xhareClient/README.md

 Simply use `make install` with privileges.
 Note: If you install from source, there is no uninstaller, you will need to manually remove the files.
 Consider using [CMAKE_INSTALL_PREFIX](https://cmake.org/cmake/help/latest/variable/CMAKE_INSTALL_PREFIX.html) to install to a custom location for easy removal.

-## License
+## Flameshot license
 - The main code is licensed under [GPLv3](LICENSE)
-- The logo of Flameshot is licensed under [Free Art License v1.3](img/app/flameshotLogoLicense.txt)
+- The original logo of Flameshot is licensed under [Free Art License v1.3](img/app/flameshotLogoLicense.txt)
 - The button icons are licensed under Apache License 2.0.
 See: https://github.com/google/material-design-icons
 - The code at capture/capturewidget.cpp is based on https://github.com/ckaiser/Lightscreen/blob/master/dialogs/areadialog.cpp (GPLv2)
 - The code at capture/capturewidget.h is based on https://github.com/ckaiser/Lightscreen/blob/master/dialogs/areadialog.h (GPLv2)